-According to U.S. News and World Report, the average cost of tuition for private institutions in the United States is $28,946.
+According to U.S. News and World Report, the average cost of tuition and fees for private institutions in the United States is $33,635.
 However, at Alice Lloyd College the out-of-pocket cost of tuition is $0 for students originating from our service area.

 Alice Lloyd College is committed to providing a quality education to mountain students regardless of their financial situation.
 Alice Lloyd is one of a select number of schools in the country that offers programs specifically designed to help students cut down on debt.
 In fact, Alice Lloyd is consistently listed among the nation’s leaders in graduating students with the least amount of average debt.
 Having been founded as “a college for Appalachia,” every qualified student from ALC’s 108-county service area is awarded the Appalachian Leaders College Scholarship, which covers the cost of tuition for up to 10 semesters.

 The amount of the scholarship is based upon each individual student’s financial need and varies accordingly.
 Any additional financial aid, such as scholarships from outside sources, is also factored into the overall award amount given to each student.
 Ultimately, when all of these resources are pooled together, the cost of tuition is paid in full.